Talk to a Lawyer

 To collect unemployment benefits, you must have worked a minimum amount of time—or received a minimum amount of earnings—from your previous employer.

-Denied Unemployment Benefits: The Appeal Process
+Denied Unemployment Benefits: How to File an Unemployment Appeal

 If your unemployment claim is denied, here's how to appeal the decision.